PsycheClone/LogScrubber/README.md

 #### Preparation

+Download the LogScrubber jar located in the /target folder.

 Create a override.properties file and place it in .logscrubber/ in your home folder.

 ##### In this file you can override: